Last Updated on 25th August 2021 by Ajmer Singh

 Here you can enable or disable demographics or link attribution settings.

-You can also add URL for cross-domain tracking.
+You can also add a URL for cross-domain tracking.

 These settings are as per your need.
 Leave blank or default if you don’t know about these options.